rnmapbox/maps/example/README.md

 Demo Application for [React Native Mapbox GL](../README.md)

+*Note:* this app is using [non trivial bable/metro configs](https://github.com/react-native-mapbox-gl/maps/pull/778), so we can consume the `maps` library from parent directory directly.
+Regular apps don't need this complicated setup.

 ## What is Mapbox?

 Mapbox is the location data platform for mobile and web applications.
 We provide [building blocks](https://www.mapbox.com/products/) to add location features like maps, search, and navigation into any experience you create.
 Use our simple and powerful APIs & SDKs and our open source libraries for interactivity and control.